 Kayak among mangroves

 Goa may be best known for its beaches, but kayaking through the hinterland rivers lets you discover its lush, lesser-known side.
-Local Beat offers immersive tours to secret spots where kayaking and swimming is bookended with authentic food, cocktails made with local ingredients and traditional music.
-Konkan Explorers is another tour operator offering mangrove kayaking with bird-watching opportunities.
+Konkan Explorers is a tour operator offering mangrove kayaking with bird-watching opportunities.

 Enjoy local flavours in Goa’s best restaurants